-Approximately 300 students were taught about the town's water resources, water infrastructure, water conservation issues, and stormwater pollution.
-The program was presented using a PowerPoint, and groundwater and enviroscape models.
+Students were taught about the town's water resources, water infrastructure, water conservation issues, and stormwater pollution.
+The program was presented using a PowerPoint, and interactive groundwater and enviroscape models.

-Follow-up materials were emailed to all of the teachers and students were encouraged to share the information with their families and friends.
+Water conservation brochures were given to students and they were encouraged to share the information with their families and friends.
+Follow-up materials were shared with teachers.